GidgetPINK/OnlineRegistrationForm/README.md

 # OnlineRegistrationForm
 Project 3
 Task: Create a responsive web form that is fully accessible
-Note: Form varification is not required
+Note: Form verification is not required